angelooww/Discord-bot-667/README.md

 ## Features

-- ▶️ Play Music from Youtube and Spotify
+- ▶️ Play Music from Youtube, Spotify and Soundcloud
 - 📑 And others !

 ## Requirements